jemimafayokun/news-reporter/README.md

 Welcome to the News Reporter API!
 This project provides a set of HTTP endpoints for fetching and manipulating data in a PostgreSQL database.

-# Hosted Version
+## Hosted Version

-- Check out the hosted version of the News Reporter API: https://my-news-reporter-k1n3.onrender.com/
+- Check out the hosted version of the News Reporter API [here] https://my-news-reporter-k1n3.onrender.com/
-- To view the available endpoints: https://my-news-reporter-k1n3.onrender.com/api
+- To view the available [endpoints] https://my-news-reporter-k1n3.onrender.com/api

-# Overview
+## Overview

 The News Reporter API allows users to interact with a PostgreSQL database to retrieve and manipulate news data.
 It exposes various HTTP endpoints for tasks such as fetching news articles, creating or deleting new entries, viewing comments and more.

-# Getting Started
+## Getting Started

 Prerequisites: